| To some, it may only be a

 and says, "Whatthis?
 Why the sudden concern?
 You've

 been watching others do this for years now."
+Now you're over the edge,

 completely flabbergasted.
 You wish he was close enough to